• Credit cards

 Keep in mind that you’re free to open a travel rewards credit card and use a travel agent.
 And if you use your card to pay for their services and the reservations they make, you might earn rewards for those purchases too.

-Travel agents can be worth it if you prefer to leave the legwork of planning a trip to someone else, or if you enjoy getting upgrades and visiting off-the-beaten-track destinations.
+Travel agents can be worth it if you prefer to leave the legwork of planning a trip to someone else or if you enjoy getting upgrades and visiting off-the-beaten-track destinations.
 They might even save you money on your trip.

-It all comes down to how you prefer to travel.
+But it all comes down to how you prefer to travel.
 If you’re looking for a simple way to earn rewards that you can use toward your airline tickets, hotel stays, rental cars and other travel-related costs, you might want to consider a travel rewards credit card from Capital One .

 Related Content